 on 2/15/2007 10:07:00 PM

 More reviews by moorkitty

 I have been using this around my eyes during the harsh winter months and am very satisfied with it.
 More moisturizing than my usual Burt's Repair Serum.
 Also an excellent all-around body oil.
 All at a good price.

+UPDATE: Avocado is even better for my aging skin.
+Less clogging too.
 Fabulous oil.
 I like this even better than the Almond version.
 Scent is a light fruity nut that smells delicious.
 I use it to take off my mu and moisturize my entire body & neck.
 You just don't need anything else.

 After using this fabulous oil, I don't want to go back to using body lotions.
 This has a light feel and really soaks into the skin, leaving it silky.
 It smells lightly fruity and nutty and leaves a light sheen.
 I use it to remove makeup and moisturize face and body skin.